 Full cell phone coverage (ATT) in the area, all the way at Alum Gap and Stone Door in fact.

 Cons: We were there alone, but the campsites are WIDE OPEN.
-Each site can easily been seen from the next site and there’s little undergrowth.
+Each site can easily be seen from the next site and there’s little undergrowth.

 Dogs in the area barked off and on most of the night.
 It didn’t keep me awake so much as I just noticed it when I did wake up to shift around.